Meghan Markle, Thomas Markle Sr., and the Disconnect No One Can Ignore

 Thomas Markle Sr. made a genuinely embarrassing public mistake.
 He staged paparazzi photos during the lead-up to one of the most scrutinised events of his daughter's life.
 That was wrong.
 He has acknowledged it was wrong, repeatedly.
 But here is the comparison that critics keep making: Meghan has publicly forgiven — or at least declined to permanently condemn — celebrities, institutions, and public figures who did far worse.
 The British tabloid press was given more narrative generosity in Spare than her father.
 That inconsistency is what keeps the story alive.
 The punishment has never appeared to fit the crime, and no explanation of what the crime actually was has ever been offered publicly.

-This is perhaps the most specific source of friction.
 Meghan has publicly claimed to be one of the most trolled people on earth.
 She has granted interviews, produced documentaries, written through her husband's memoir, and built a lifestyle brand on the language of vulnerability.
 She has been extraordinarily visible about her own pain.
 Yet she has maintained complete silence about her father's — a man who is publicly, plainly suffering and is not hiding it.
 The contrast between these two forms of visibility is something observers find very difficult to reconcile.
+We mapped this pattern across the full arc of her public image here.

-Meghan has spoken publicly about: the royal family's impact on her mental health, racist media coverage, her miscarriage, her children's safety, her dogs, her strawberry jam, her podcast, her documentary, her husband's family, her husband's childhood, institutional failure, women's empowerment, and the importance of authentic connection.
+Meghan has spoken publicly about: the royal family's impact on her mental health, racist media coverage, her miscarriage, her children's safety, her dogs, her strawberry jam nobody bought, her podcast nobody finished, her documentary, her husband's family, her husband's childhood, institutional failure, women's empowerment, and the importance of authentic connection.

 She has not spoken publicly about: her father's leg amputation, his repeated requests to speak, or whether she has any intention of repairing the relationship before it is no longer possible to do so.